ArsenalGunners/MVMDD/README.md

 ### 2.2 Synthesize distorted images using data augmentation

 After downloading the pristine image set, one can create the distortion image set by running the Python script "*distortion_generation.py*".
-The script can be download via: ***[Link will be made available after acceptance]***
+The script can be download via: https://github.com/CollabAR-Source/MVMDD/blob/master/distortion_generation.py

 You should be able to generate distortion images follow the procedure below:
 1. Before running the script, you should install necessary tools and libraries on your computer including: open-cv, skimage, and numpy.